Getting a new email subscriber feels great.

 Today, I will be walking you through how you can do that in three simple steps:

-After that, click on the ‘Generate Token’ button and then copy the key for use in Step 2.
+After that, click on the ‘Generate API Key’ button and then copy the key for use in Step 2.

 Log into your Zapier account > click on Make a Zap! > Search for and select Kyvio

 After you have selected Kyvio, choose a Trigger.
-A trigger is basically an action that provokes another action.
+A trigger is basically an action that provokes another action (or simply a reaction).
 Think of it as when someone quickly passes their hand close to your eyes.
 You will either close your eyes or lean back to prevent them from touching you.

 Zapier works in the same way, only that you are the one who tells it what to do (trigger) after specific action on your site e.g when someone subscribes to your list.
 Zapier works like this: if <trigger> then <action>